 Forget about your typical art gallery or archeology exhibit.
 Museums in La Garrotxa are truly interesting.
 Here are the ones you should not miss:

-BESALU MINIATURE MUSEUM – A fun place to visit if you are in town, a good place to spend an hour or so.
+BESALU MINIATURE MUSEUM—A fun place to visit if you are in town, a good place to spend an hour or so.

-Nowadays, the production of religious images has been moved to Olot Museum of Saints, which is housed in a beautiful neo-gothic building in the center of Olot.
-All visitors are handed a headset, so they can browse the exhibit while learning about the creation of the statues.
+Nowadays, the production of religious images has been moved to the Olot Museum of Saints, which is housed in a beautiful neo-gothic building in the center of Olot.
+All visitors are handed a headset so they can browse the exhibit while learning about the creation of the statues.
 On the lower level, through a glass wall, they can observe artists at work as they create new statues.

-MUSEU GARROTXA – In Olot, it has a nice exhibit with pieces of the School of Olot.
+MUSEU GARROTXA—In Olot, it has a nice exhibit with pieces of the School of Olot.

 Art Nouveau Buildings